atreyeem99/Python-programs/README.md

     main()

 ```
-# To read the csv filenames from a file and to find the errors
+# To read the csv filenames from a file and to find the errors mse mae and sde
 ```
 import csv
 import numpy as np